 Pattern or design used: My own design

-Posted on Oct 10th, 2011 in sewing, design, garment construction, fitting, reader's closet, sewing machine, seam, hem, hand stitching, waist, snap, hand drafted patterns, draped patterns
+Posted on in sewing, design, garment construction, fitting, reader's closet, sewing machine, seam, hand stitching, hem, waist, hand drafted patterns, snap, draped patterns